Pediatric Septic Arthritis Treatment & Management

 No studies have compared outcomes for children with SA undergoing arthrotomy versus aspiration alone.
 Traditionally, for uncomplicated septic arthritis involving joints other than the hip or shoulder, serial needle aspirations are performed.
 These may be discontinued once fluid no longer reaccumulates.
 Failure to reach this goal is an indication for arthrotomy and open drainage.

 Urgent arthrotomy and open drainage is usually performed in septic arthritis of the hip or shoulder, septic arthritis of other joints if no improvement occurs within 3 days of starting antimicrobial therapy, or if a large amount of pus or debris is aspirated during diagnostic arthrocentesis.
-However, in one recent study of 62 children with septic arthritis of the hip, 50 were treated successfully with aspiration and antibiotics alone.[8]
+However, in one study of 62 children with septic arthritis of the hip, 50 were treated successfully with aspiration and antibiotics alone.
+[22]